 Now, this might seem that this is a giddying journey encompassing as it does (to use the author's own words and taking a deep breath): aspects of cosmology and particle physics; stellar and galactic evolution; planetary formation; the chemistry of life; molecular biology; geology; basic Earth systems science; and the evolution of multicelled species through to mammals and humans… Yet, though it might seem a heady brew, actually Jim Baggott takes us through it all at a steady pace.

-Though I am not a physicist – and I still would like to know why Einstein assumed the constancy of light's velocity in vacuo (though Concatenation's physicist has tried to explain it to me a couple of times but got lost when he started linking Noether's work to Einstein's) – I can say that the Earth system science, and geology is broadly spot on.
-I say 'broadly' because there are caveats I would have included and I personally am not entirely comfortable with the idea of the Great Oxidation Event's generation of oxygen enabling the evolution of eukaryotic (cells with nuclei and organelles) rather I am one of those now considering the reverse happened (see chap.
+Though I am not a physicist – and I still would like to know why Einstein assumed the constancy of light's velocity in vacuo (though Concatenation's physicist has tried to explain it to me a couple of times but got lost when he started linking Noether's work to Einstein's: I gather it arises out of the basic equations determining the nature of electromagenetic radiation) – I can say that the Earth system science, and geology is broadly spot on.
+I say 'broadly' because there are caveats I would have included and I personally am not entirely comfortable (there's some nuance) with the idea of the Great Oxidation Event's generation of oxygen enabling the evolution of eukaryotic (cells with nuclei and organelles) rather I am one of those now considering the reverse happened (see chap.
 3 Climate Change 2007/2013) but had Jim Baggott included all such caveats (let alone those that cosmologists and physicists might have) then the book would undoubtedly have been a few hundred pages longer and no longer the more straightforward a read as we actually are given.

 Also along the way we do get some of the author's own insights.
 I was particularly charmed, if not taken, by his recounting that he could not find a name in the literature for the interstellar dust cloud out of which our sun and its planet's condensed and so came up with one of his own: the 'Neigh Cloud' after the Egyptian goddess mother of the Sun god 'Ra'.
 I also am with him in calling the Earth's sun 'Sol' which is something astronomers shy from but SF writers embrace as well as science writers such as Baggott (and even myself…).
 I am beginning to ramble aren't I.